• Home

 Same Sex Marriage

-Same-Sex Marriages – Immigration Attorney for DOMA applicants - Serving The Greater Palm Springs Area
+Same-Sex Marriages – Rancho Mirage Immigration Attorney for DOMA applicants

-“Thanks to the repeal of DOMA on June of 2013, U.S. citizens and green card holders can now petition their same-sex spouses to reside permanently in the U.S. If you are a same sex-couple and wish to hire an experienced attorney – call Commonwealth Law Group.
+“Thanks to the repeal of DOMA on June of 2013, U.S. citizens and green card holders can now petition their same-sex spouses to reside permanently in the U.S. If you are a same sex-couple and wish to hire an experienced attorney – call The Luna Firm.

 Below, you will find the statement from Homeland Security regarding the rule, and some Frequently Asked Questions to assist you in gaining more information about qualifying.”